littlecubiclegames/quests/README.md

 #### No Reward Listener
 Some quests might not have any reward for completion.
 Such quests will automatically be advanced from the ``completed`` to the ``closed`` state.

+### Rewards
+Quests can have multiple rewards.
+Every reward type needs to have a Collector which implements the ``CollectorInterface``.
+Multiple rewards for one quest can be combined with the ``MultipleRewards`` class.

 #### Log
 The quest log allows logging of every state change.
 It can serve two purposes:
 * it makes the debug process easier because we know exactly when things happened